 The list of health and mental health services via apps is growing and this delivery method is gaining significant global support mostly due to the 24/7 connectivity and immediate delivery of information.
 In addition, as technology improves, delivery methods of mobile health is accommodating consumers needs delivering information and support, via text, audio, images, video, games, artificial intelligence, etc.

 Offer employees easily accessible self-screening tools and secondary prevention tools online and by digital applications.

-Quality mental health support with 24/7 access
+Quality mental health training

 Tap Into Safety has a new per use ‘credits’ pricing model which provides access to mental health training for a low fee, with no lock in contract or annual license.
-Once registered, employers have access to predictive results that indicate trends in employee mental health.
-Early indicators in declining employee mental health can help to inform organisations where best to spread resources and target training and support.

 Tackling mental health decline and managing depressive symptoms is not solved in a one sized fits all approach.
 Organisations need to offer a variety of solutions and activities to encourage people who need help, to reach out and do so as early as possible.
 If you would like to know more about our Mental Health Solution contact us and try a FREE online demo today.